Introduction to Tehama

 See Glossary for more but do that later.

 This one is simple.
 Everyone with a login ID is a user.
 Once you are invited you will be asked to complete your personal profile as one of the first steps.

 Organizations are the main account concept.
 An organization is generally created by and maps to a single service buyer organization or an IT provider organization.
 Large enterprises may want to create more than one organization in order to have separate billing but let's not worry about that for now.

 Organizations have a set of Members.
 These are users that have been invited and are trusted by the organization.
 Each member is given a role of either "Administrator", "Manager" or "Staff".
 This role designation controls what they can do on behalf of the Organization.
 A member's role can be changed as circumstances require.

 An organization has only one member with the "Administrator" role.
 This member is known as the "organization owner".
 The organization owner has full responsibility and control over the resources utilized by the Organization.
-The first person from your organization/company to be invited creates both the organization account and a user account and automatically becomes the administrator member for the organization.
-The administrator can "step down" by selecting a new administrator from the Managers.
-(The old administrator becomes a manager.)
+The first person from your organization/company to be invited creates both the organization account and a user account and automatically becomes the organization owner.
+The organization owner can "step down" by selecting a new owner from the Managers.
+(The old owner becomes a manager.)

 An organization can have multiple "Managers", invited by the organization owner (the member with the Administrator role).
-These members can perform all of the actions that an administrator can except those related to billing and payment.
+These members can perform all of the actions that an organization owner can except those related to billing and payment.

-All other members in an organization are "Staff" members, invited by the "Administrator" or one of the "Managers".
+All other members in an organization are "Staff" members, invited by the organization owner or one of the "Managers".

 An organization owns, controls and/or uses Rooms in Tehama.